 As mentioned earlier, we have taken a three-pronged approach to containing costs up to this point.

-- Assess Cost Reasonableness
+- 1. Assess Cost Reasonableness.

-- 2. Incent Cost Containment and Reductions in the Selection of Projects for Housing Tax Credits, which is being dropped with the 2022-2023 QAP.
+- 2. Incent Cost Containment and Reductions in the Selection of Projects for Housing Tax Credits, which was removed from the 2022-2023 QAP.

-- 3. Address Systemic Cost Drivers
+- 3. Address Systemic Cost Drivers.

 Strategy 1: Assess Cost Reasonableness